Evelyn Champion, Director

 This GMEA (Georgia Music Educator’s Association) event is not required, but strongly encouraged.
 Students have the opportunity to participate in this adjudicated event as a small ensemble.
 Before/after school rehearsals will be necessary to prepare for this event.
 Students interested in participating should speak with the director regarding music selection and participation.

-Please see the All State Orchestra Information handout.
+Please see the All State Orchestra Information handout (updated coming soon!).
 Students wishing to participate in this ensemble must pass two rounds of auditions.
 Students who choose to participate will be asked to perform a required etude, list of scales, and sight-reading.
 This information will be given to students within the first few weeks of school.
 Although not required, private lessons are strongly encouraged for students that wish to pursue the All-State experience.

 District Five Honor Orchestra Clinic